barnabas-lesti/micro-frontends-sandbox/README.md

 1. Clone the repository.
 2. Run `pnpm i` to install dependencies.
+3. Build the project with `pnpm build`
-3. Start application and component builders with `pnpm dev`.
+4. Start application and component builders with `pnpm dev`.

 > **Note**
-> Because components need to be built to use them in other components, VSCode and other IDE-s might complain when you
+> Because components need to be built to use them in other components, code editors and `pnpm dev` might complain after
-> first open files in the editor after checkout.
-To solve this just start the project in dev mode with `pnpm dev`, or
+> checkout.
+To solve this just build the project with `pnpm build`.
-> build the components with `pnpm build`.

 ### Start specific builders